IKrehan/design-patterns-in-typescript/README.md

 # Design Patterns in TypeScript 🛠

-Design patterns are typical solutions to common problems in software design.
-Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.

-## Description 📃

-Currently studying Design Patterns and implementing examples of them to have a better understanding.
+Currently I'm studying Design Patterns and implementing examples of them to have a better understanding.
 This repository is a way for me to share the material i'm creating with anyone that may have interest in it.

-#

 ### Documentation 📚

 A documentation explaining the patterns and the implementation of each example can be found [here](https://www.notion.so/Design-Patterns-c2bdb756a38d44388a990b5367123177).

-#

 ### Executing the examples 💻